Pyprohly/reddit-api-doc-notes/docs/api-reference/collection.rst

    "collection_id","string","The collection's UUID."
    "subreddit_id","string","The full ID36 (prefixed with `t5_`) of the subreddit the collection belongs."
-   "author_id","string","The full ID36 (prefixed with `t2_`) of the author of the collection."
+   "author_id","string","The full ID36 (prefixed with `t2_`) of the author of the collection.

+   This field is still accurate even if the user account was deleted.
+   "
-   "author_name","string","Name of the author of the collection."
+   "author_name","string","Name of the author of the collection.

+   Value is `[deleted]` if the user account was deleted.
+   "
    "title","string","The title of this collection."
    "description","string","The description of the collection set by the author."
    "created_at_utc","float","The UNIX timestamp of when the collection was created."